 Environmental philosopher Freya Mathews of Australia’s Latrobe University challenges biodiversity: not its scientific meaning, but the way it’s used in policy settings.
 There the word is not just scientific but political it drastically limits what conservationists may aspire to achieve, says Mathews.

-Wilderness versus biodiversity is also a subject the European Wilderness Society is exposed to for several years, pretty much since the moment when we started to work for the benefit of wilderness in Europe.
+Wilderness versus biodiversity is also a subject the European Wilderness Society has been exposed to for several years, pretty much since the moment when we started to work for the benefit of wilderness in Europe.

 This subject always increases the level of adrenaline in the blood of myself and some of my previous colleagues and current friends working in many protected areas throughout Europe as well.